melo/docker-perl-alt/README.md

 * Dancer2;
 * Text::Xslate for templating;
-* Starman for web server.
+* Starman for a web server.

 This is actually available at [melopt/dancer2-xslate-starman](https://hub.docker.com/r/melopt/dancer2-xslate-starman) (repository is at [Github melo/docker-dancer2-xslate-starman](https://www.github.com/melo/docker-dancer2-xslate-starman)).
 You can check the [`cpanfile` used for the stack](https://github.com/melo/docker-dancer2-xslate-starman/blob/master/cpanfile).